mission-arm/HACKberry/README.md

 Our goal is to develop an artificial arm that would become the platform upon which developers and artificial arm users from all over the world are able to build as they wish.
 The name represents our vision to “hack” at problems, grow branches of joy that reach out to users and enable their ideas and efforts to bear fruit (“berries”).

-# LICENSE
-HACKberry Open Source Project Policy
+# HACKberry Open Source Project Policy

 This policy (“Policy”) of “HACKberry Open Source Project” ( “Project”) sets forth the scope and the terms and conditions of the provision of the source codes and data etc. and the licensing the rights to work the inventions regarding to the “HACKberry” by Exiii Inc. (“Company”).